Housing Trust Fund Committee

 The following Committee members are sought:

-- One (1) Nashua resident of a low-income neighborhood or a low-income community resident.
+(2) One (1) member shall be a Nashua resident of a low-income neighborhood or a low-income community resident, and will be appointed by the Mayor subject to the approval of the Board of Aldermen.

-- One (1) licensed New Hampshire attorney in good standing who practices in the City.
+(3) One (1) member shall be a licensed New Hampshire attorney in good standing who practices in the City and will be appointed by the Mayor subject to the approval of the Board of Aldermen.

-- One (1) finance professional with experience in housing lending in the City or State of New Hampshire.
+(4) One (1) member shall be a finance professional with experience in housing lending in the City or State of New Hampshire and will be appointed by the Mayor subject to the approval of the Board of Aldermen.

 Committee members will serve three (3) year terms.